rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 ## Final toughs and summary

 This and the previous ([_add_blank_target Cognitive Loads in Programming](2022-08-30-code-cognitiveload.html)) post were high level rants about topics that have changed how I think about programming.
-Both looked at the programming from outside, facilitated a critique of the programming process, and forced thinking about the human factor.
-Both allow me to more critically look at myself.
+Both looked at the programming from outside and considered the human factor (including myself as a human coder).
+Both were fundamentally about simplicity: ability to put the code in my head to do other things then trial and error.

 In this post we considered programming to be a mostly empirical process and we asked the question: are we good at this empirical thing?
 We have looked at programmers as individuals interested in either the empirical or the deductive.
 Can you place yourself into one of these camps?
 Can you place your coworkers?
 This is not always easy, sometimes the placement will depend on the situation.